mattgroh/obsidian-zotero-integration/readme.md

 Step 2 – Run zotero2obsidian.py

-`python zotero2obsidian.py zotero_filepath obsidian_filepath library_filepath markdown_folder`
+`python zotero2obsidian.py zotero_filepath obsidian_filepath`

 where zotero_filepath is where the zotero .pdfs are, obsidian_filepath is where you want the .pdfs in obsidian, library_filepath is where the exported Zotero library .csv is, and markdown_folder is where you want your markdown files to live

 For example, here's how I run the script on my computer.

-`python zotero2obsidian.py /Users/heart/Zotero/storage/ /Users/heart/mindspace/pdfs/zotero/ library.csv /Users/heart/mindspace/zotero\ research/`
+`python zotero2obsidian.py /Users/heart/Zotero/storage/ /Users/heart/mindspace/pdfs/zotero/`

 ##